Cysharp/ConsoleAppFramework/ReadMe.md

 Cli Schema
 ---
 The dotnet command can output command and option information in JSON format using the `--cli-schema` option.
+These are useful when generating documentation or when trying to help LLM AI understand how to use command tools.
 In ConsoleAppFramework, by importing the `ConsoleAppFramework.CliSchema` package, you can call the `ConsoleAppBuilder.GetCliSchema()` method.

 ```bash
 dotnet add package ConsoleAppFramework.CliSchema